 - A down payment of 3% or more

-- Down payment funds should come from an allowed, documented asset source
+- Down payment funds coming from a documented asset source

 - Some Fannie Mae and Freddie Mac loans have income limits

-- You may need to have a certain amount of cash reserves depending on your credit score and debt-to-income ratio
+- A certain amount of cash reserves depending on your credit score and debt-to-income ratio

 You may need to take a homebuyer education class to qualify for a Fannie Mae or Freddie Mac mortgage.

 Private Mortgage Insurance

 Fannie Mae and Freddie Mac mortgages may also require you to purchase private mortgage insurance (PMI).
-This insurance protects the lender if you stop paying your mortgage and your home goes into foreclosure.
-It's a monthly fee that's included in your mortgage payment, and it's typically required if you make a down payment of less than 20%.
+PMI protects the lender if you stop paying your mortgage and your home goes into foreclosure.
+It's a monthly fee added to your mortgage payment.
+PMI is often required if you make a down payment of less than 20% of the purchase price.

-You can cancel your mortgage insurance once you reach 20% equity in your home.
+You can cancel your PMI once you reach 20% equity in your home.
 Your lender must cancel your PMI when you reach 22% equity in your home or when you reach the midpoint of your loan's payment schedule, whichever comes first.

 FHA vs. Conforming Conventional Mortgages

-FHA loans require that a property meet strict eligibility guidelines as far as price, location, and habitability, but conventional lenders aren't bound by these same bureaucratic regulations.
+FHA loans require that a property meet strict guidelines as far as price, location, and condition to live in.
+Conventional lenders aren't bound by these same rules.

 FHA loans also have less stringent credit score requirements than conforming mortgages.
-You might qualify with a score as low as 500 to 580 depending on some additional factors, and you most likely won't be hit with additional fees or higher rates because your credit score is less than average.
+You might qualify with a score as low as 500 to 580.
+You most likely won't be hit with extra fees or higher rates if your credit score is less than average.

-Conventional loans can be used to finance just about any type of property, whereas some condo complexes and certain houses aren't approved for FHA financing.
+Conventional loans can be used to finance just about any type of property.
+Some condo complexes and certain houses aren't approved for FHA financing.

 Either mortgage option could work for many borrowers.
-To find out which is the best fit, contact lenders and discuss both options.
-They can help you determine which option is best for your financial situation and homeownership needs.
+To find out which is the best fit, contact lenders and discuss both.
+Lenders can help you determine which option is best for your financial situation and homeownership needs.